Jay Toia

-Jay Toia (born July 16, 2003) is an American professional football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+Jay Toia (born July 16, 2003) is an American professional football defensive tackle.
 He played college football for the USC Trojans and UCLA Bruins.
 Toia was selected by the Cowboys in the seventh round of the 2025 NFL draft.

-Early life and high school
+Early life

 Toia attended Grace Brethren High School in Simi Valley, California.
 He was rated as a four-star recruit and committed to play college football for the USC Trojans.

 College career

 USC

 Toia spent spring practices with the Trojans as an early enrolled player in 2021.
 After spending just a few months with the Trojans, he entered his name into the NCAA transfer portal.

 UCLA

 Toia joined the UCLA Bruins before the start of the 2021 season, after spending the summer as a Trojan.
-In the 2022 Sun Bowl, he notched a career-high ten tackles with two being for a loss against Pittsburgh.
-In his first two collegiate seasons in 2021 and 2022, Toia notched 38 tackle with three being for a loss, a sack, and a forced fumble.
-In 2023, he appeared in all 13 games for the Bruins while making 12 starts, where he notched 28 tackles with four being for a loss, and a sack.
+In the 2022 Sun Bowl, he notched a career-high 10 tackles with two for a loss against Pittsburgh.

+In his first two collegiate seasons in 2021 and 2022, Toia notched 38 tackles with three for a loss, a sack, and a forced fumble.
+In 2023, he appeared in all 13 games for the Bruins while making 12 starts, where he notched 28 tackles with four for a loss and a sack.

 After the season, Toia entered his name into the NCAA transfer portal.
-However, shortly after, he decided to return to play for the Bruins.
+Shortly after, he decided to return to play for the Bruins.
 In 2024, Toia totaled 25 tackles with two being for a loss, and a sack.